Text by Thomas Meany & Helene Steiner

 Maybe the biggest challenge is to put all the people on the same table for hours and discuss with the scientists why they put things from here to there or a tube from there to there because sometimes it seems like just a shelf… Build a shelf, and it should look fine.
 But to them, it is not a shelf.
 It is more.

-In a way, it makes perfect sense since the startups and designers who will move base themselves in Open Cell are working in a very unusual discipline.
+It makes perfect sense since the startups and designers who will move base themselves in Open Cell are working in a very unusual discipline.
 They are bridging the fields of technology, biology and design.
 As an example, one designer, Alice Potts, has been working with food waste to find ways to upcycle it into fashion.

 In addition, new biotechnology tools have emerged that provide detailed genetic information to researchers to help provide a quantitative picture of processes and methods to improve them.